top of page

-Before deciding on the location at 36 Old Quarry Road, many locations and building combinations were considered and ultimately ruled out for various reasons.
-Below are the five locations that were being considered along with the Old Quarry Road site.
+Before deciding on the location at 36 Old Quarry Road, many other sites and building combinations were considered, and ultimately ruled out for various reasons.
+Below are the six locations that made it to the final round, with a summary of pros and cons for each.

 Existing Police Station Site